tscholze/kotlin-kotlog-cli/README.md

 ```

 ### Using configuration file
-Otherwise, Kotlog will try to load the configuration file (`~/.kotlog`) from the file system.
+Otherwise, Kotlog will try to load the configuration file from working directory's or user home's `~/.kotlog` file from the file system.
 Run `./kotlog` to create a new skeleton configuration file.

 ```json
 {